Head-to-Head: Chartist.js vs Peity Analysis

 This package was last published over a year ago.
 It may not be actively maintained.Types definitions are bundled with the npm packageNumber of direct dependencies: 0Monthly npm downloads

-Chartist is a simple and lightweight JavaScript charting library that allows developers to create responsive and customizable charts for data visualization.
-It offers a variety of chart types, including line, bar, pie, and more, with options for animations and interactivity.
-Chartist focuses on providing a clean and minimalistic design while still offering flexibility in styling and customization.
+Chartist is a simple and lightweight charting library for creating responsive and customizable charts using SVG.
+It offers a variety of chart types, including line, bar, pie, and more, with options for animations, tooltips, and responsive design.
+Chartist focuses on simplicity and flexibility, allowing developers to easily customize the appearance and behavior of their charts.

 Alternatives: